 - 4 Specify the server port number according to the encryption protocol selected. - 5 Select the encryption protocol. - None - TLS-A security protocol that uses data encryption and certificate authentication to protect the communication between a server and a client.
-If this option is selected, then a START\TLS command is sent to the LDAP server after the connection is established.
+If this option is selected, then a START_TLS command is sent to the LDAP server after the connection is established.
 Use this setting if you want a secure communication over port 389. - SSL/TLS-A security protocol that uses public-key cryptography to authenticate the communication between a server and a client.
 Use this option if you want a secured communication from the start of the LDAP bind.
-This option is typically used for port 636 or other secured LDAP ports. - 6 Select the binding type. - Anonymous-This option is selected by default.
-The MVE server does not produce its identity or credentials to the LDAP server to use the LDAP server lookup facility.
-This option is depreciated in nearly all LDAP implementations and must never be used. - Simple-The MVE server produces the specified credentials to the LDAP server to use the LDAP server lookup facility. - a Type the bind user name. - b Type the bind password, and then confirm the password. - Kerberos-To configure the settings, do the following: - a Type the bind user name. - b Type the bind password, and then confirm the password. - c Click Choose File, and then browse to the krb5.conf file. - SPNEGO-To configure the settings, do the following: - a Type the service principal name. - b Click Choose File, and then browse to the krb5.conf file. - c Click Choose File, and then browse to the Kerberos keytab file.
+This option is typically used for port 636 or other secured LDAP ports. - 6 Select the binding type. - Simple-The MVE server produces the specified credentials to the LDAP server to use the LDAP server lookup facility. - a Type the bind user name. - b Type the bind password, and then confirm the password. - Kerberos-To configure the settings, do the following: - a Type the bind user name. - b Type the bind password, and then confirm the password. - c Click Choose File, and then browse to the krb5.conf file. - SPNEGO-To configure the settings, do the following: - a Type the service principal name. - b Click Choose File, and then browse to the krb5.conf file. - c Click Choose File, and then browse to the Kerberos keytab file.